RamySaleem/GeoClass-Uncertainty-classifier-How-to-visualise-uncertainty-by-zones-and-levels/README.md

 # Install Python
 1. Go to https://www.anaconda.com/download/
-2. Click the green Python 3.7 version download button.
-Please note that you can still use Python 2.7 with this version.
+2. Click the green Python download button.
 3. Run the installer, accepting the license.
 4. Accept the default location for Anaconda, which should be your home directory.